-COVID-19 robbed me of a cherished annual holiday.
+COVID-19 robbed me of a beloved annual holiday.
 Here’s how I took it back

 Everyone somberly popped the lids off their styrofoam molcajetes of guacamole, and dipped in an inaugural chip.
 The seventh annual Guac the Casbah had officially commenced.

-It all started back on a summer day in 2014, when my future wife and I had a disagreement about the best guacamole in New York City.
-She swore it came from a tiny kiosk of a restaurant in SoHo called Calexico; I was sure it belonged to a dingy joint called El Paso Taqueria, tucked away in Spanish Harlem.
-We decided to visit each of our respective contenders, order margaritas and guacamole, and determine once and for all which one was better, throwing a third neutral spot into the mix as a kind of control group.
+The analog version of this holiday initially came about on an impulsive summer day in 2014, when my future wife and I had a disagreement about the best guacamole in New York City.
+She swore it came from a tiny kiosk of a restaurant in SoHo called Calexico; I was sure it belonged to El Paso Taqueria, tucked away in Spanish Harlem.
+We decided to visit each of our respective contenders, order their guacamole and margaritas, and determine once and for all which one was better, throwing a third neutral spot into the mix as a kind of control group.

 By the end of the day, we were buzzed, stuffed, and zonked out, and I was triumphant in victory.
 All that was missing, we decided, were our friends, whom we agreed to invite along next time.

 The following year marked the first true Guac the Casbah.
 It was a slow cantina crawl up the west side of Manhattan, with ten or so friends in tow.
-Gabi and I passed out score cards and pens to the assembled horde at our first stop, Fonda in Chelsea, so everyone could rank each of this year’s restaurants in the categories of Flavor, Freshness, Mouthfeel, and Chips.
+Gabi and I passed out score cards and pens to the assembled horde at our first stop, Fonda in Chelsea, so everyone could rank each of this year’s fresh contenders in the categories of Flavor, Freshness, Mouthfeel, and Chips.
 At every stop along the way, as the margaritas bloomed in our bloodstreams, the guacamole analysis got looser and the conversation drifted to whatever friends talk about when they’re having fun together.

 The event was an unequivocal success, and a new tradition was born.

 Over the next five years, Guac the Casbah evolved into one of my most anticipated events of the year.
 It was a carefree day in the dead of summer to eat and drink irresponsibly in the company of friends old and new.
 Some of the people who showed up that first year gradually drifted out of our lives; some of the people we only met in time for the second or third year ended up in our wedding.
-Our pride around inventing a beloved annual holiday amongst a revolving coterie of pals was only exceeded by our enjoyment of pulling it off each year.
-Considering how many beloved Mexican restaurants were spread across New York’s five boroughs, it seemed like a holiday that never had to end.
+Our pride around inventing a beloved annual holiday for a revolving coterie of pals was only exceeded by our enjoyment of pulling it off each year.
+Considering how many fantastic Mexican restaurants were spread across New York’s five teeming boroughs, it seemed like a holiday that never had to end.

 When COVID first struck America’s shores, the cancellations came in a slow trickle.
 So long, South by Southwest!
 Farewell, NBA season!
 Best of luck, Coachella!
-Only after a month of quarantine had passed did it dawn on me that all events for at least the rest of the year would be canceled.
+Only after a few weeks of quarantine had passed did it dawn on me that all events for at least the rest of the year would be canceled.
 For Gabi and me, that didn’t just mean all ticketed events—like the Bauhaus concert that would never be—but even just casual social gatherings.
 We had fled New York in late March, to stay at a travel-stranded relative’s empty house in Vermont, and for many complicated reasons, we decided we wouldn’t be returning.

 The interminable months that followed were sufficiently bleak that I didn’t even realize until mid-July that Guac the Casbah was no longer possible.